 View this post on Instagram

-Today it continues to stand as a testament to women and men of the working class.
+It continues to stand as a testament to women and men of the working class.
 The anonymous man will continue to hammer forevermore, just like us.
 Another cog in the wheel right?
-We kid, anyway, go pay this iconic statue a visit next time you’re downtown.
+We kid, anyway, go pay the Seattle Hammering Man a visit next time you’re downtown.